GrantMaiden/ContactlessPiPoweredDrumkit/README.md

 * Complete project setup instructions located in the [Embedded Directory](https://github.com/GrantMaiden/ContactlessPiPoweredDrumkit/tree/main/embedded) on your local raspberry pi
 * Download the latest release of the firmware, and compile the source code in the embedded directory by following the [cmake build instructions](https://github.com/GrantMaiden/ContactlessPiPoweredDrumkit/blob/main/embedded/cmake_build_instructions.txt)

+After running the program, an intro LED pattern will play for roughly 5 seconds, which when complete the drumkit will be able to receive ranging data.
+To enable sound, swipe across all 4 upwards facing sensors.
+The same swipe can be used to disable sound if playing needs to be paused.

 ## Documentation
 Our code has been updated with comments that are compatible with DoxyGen, which is a great tool to generate large amounts of sufficiently segmented documentation.
 To view the generated documentation, first grab the latest release, then open the index.html page located in the [embedded/docs](https://github.com/GrantMaiden/ContactlessPiPoweredDrumkit/tree/main/embedded/docs) directory.
 In addition to the DoxyGen resource, the source code is litered with verbose explanaitons and function headers, so keep that in mind if you are modifying the source.